manuel-munoz-aguirre/PyHIST/docs/parameters.md

 Print status messages at each step of the pipeline.
 By default, PyHIST will not do this.

+## Random patch sampling

+### Sampling<a name="sampling"></a>
+`--sampling`

+Function in random patch sampling mode.
+This will output a random set of the produced patches.
+By default, PyHIST will not operate in sampling mode.

+### Number of sampled patches<a name="npatches"></a>
+`--npatches NPATCHES`

+This is an integer indicating the number of patches randomly sampled on sampling mode.
+The default value is 100.

 ## Output

 ### Output<a name="output"></a>